Is Esy (Extended School Year) for My Child?

 - At no cost to the parents of the child; and

-you can also check with your state’s Department of Education’s Exceptional Student Education website for more info.
-There may also be a worksheet (possibly listed under “Publications”) that you would be able to print and take with you to the IEP meeting when discussing ESY for your child.
-Florida DOE presented a webinar on ESY and you can review it for basic info.2
+You can also check with your state’s Department of Education’s Exceptional Student Education website for more info.
+There may also be a worksheet (possibly listed under “Publications”) that you can print and take with you to the IEP meeting when discussing ESY for your child.
+Florida DOE presented a webinar on ESY, which you can review for basic info.

-ESY should be individualized for each child and the actual instruction(s) will be.
-The schedule for ESY usually is not individualized, unfortunately.
+ESY should be individualized for each child, and the actual instruction(s) will be as follows: Unfortunately, the schedule for ESY is usually not individualized.
 You will probably be informed that ESY will occur after school finishes in June, between X and Y weeks; the time will be provided to you as you get closer to ESY.
-Since ESY is not mandatory, you do not have to agree to your child attending ESY.
+Since ESY is not mandatory, you must not agree to have your child attend ESY.
 If you do not agree, you may want to ask that it be entered into the conference notes from that meeting.
 You can also indicate your reason for not attending ESY.

-ESY is not “extra” instruction but a continuation of services which your child may need.
+ESY is not “extra” instruction but a continuation of services that your child may need.
 Prepare for your IEP meeting carefully, considering ESY for your child.
-If you need help for your child with a disability concerning ESE services in your state, you can visit Parent Center Hub at: http://www.parentcenterhub.org/find-yourcenter/.
+If you need help for your child with a disability concerning ESE services in your state, you can visit Parent Center Hub at http://www.parentcenterhub.org/find-yourcenter/.

 Doreen Franklin Doreen is a tutor for AmeriCorps and a Special Education Consultant/Advocate (she assists families with children with special needs with their lEPs).
 Doreen & her husband adopted two daughters; both are special needs.